The 30 Most Famous Photographers (And What We Can Learn from Them)

 What can we learn from Cindy Sherman?

-By creating self-portraits to showcase critiques of gender and identity, she effectively uses her own persona to drive the meaning of her work.
+Sherman teaches us that our best inspiration can often come from within ourselves.
+By using self-portraits to convey critiques of gender and identity, she effectively utilizes her persona to drive the meaning of her work.

-So don’t worry if you can’t find a portrait photography subject.
+So don’t worry if you can’t find a portrait subject; your own identity can be a powerful subject for exploration.

 10. Walker Evans